johnkerl/miller/docs/src/index.md

 <b>mlr --csv put '$rate = $units / $seconds' input.csv</b>
 </pre>

-which allow you to succintly express your own logic.
+which allow you to succinctly express your own logic.

 **Multiple domains:** People use Miller for data analysis, data science, software engineering, devops/system-administration, journalism, scientific research, and more.